Examples and features

 bell = InflationProblem(outcomes_per_party=outcomes,

-sdp = InflationSDP(bell, commuting=True)
+sdp = InflationSDP(bell)

 sdp.generate_relaxation("npa2")